Today, we bought a house!

 Anyway, back to the house!

-So, we decided to widen our search, at the risk of possibly severing ties with the valley.
 We knew we wanted to be within a 35/40 minutes driving radius of Granada.
 In one direction, there lies the Alpujarras which is also slightly pricey due partly to the success of Chris Stewart’s books.
 In the north-east, you tend to find yourself wedged in between the Sierra Nevada and the Sierra de Huetor, which can feel a little claustrophobic.
-We tried the area to the west, around the Embalse de Bermejales and the pretty town of Alhama de Granada, and despite frequently trying to contact another non-Spanish estate agent, they never responded to requests for information so we never actually got to see what properties might be for sale.
+We tried the area to the west, around the Embalse de Bermejales and the pretty town of Alhama de Granada, and despite frequently trying to contact a local estate agent, they never responded to requests for information so we never actually got to see what properties might be for sale.

 We had driven along the N-432 from Granada to Córdoba on a number of occasions, and had seen the sign to a place called Moclín, so thought we’d take a detour and have a look.
 Driving up a country lane, after about 5 kms we rounded a bend and there, in front of us, was a hill topped by a Moorish castle, surrounded by spectacularly jagged rock formations.
 The village tumbles down from the castle, and there are almost uninterrupted views of the entire stretch of the Sierra Nevada.
 It has been said that, on a clear day, from Moclín castle, you can see The Alhambra Palace.